 The per-disposal irrevocable election

-Schedule 11 paragraph 3 provides that the election is available "to a disposal made by the individual": the election is per-disposal, not portfolio-wide.
-The individual can elect for one disposal and not another, depending on whether the rebasing improves the CGT outcome for that specific disposal.
-For an asset with substantial pre-2017 gains, electing improves the outcome (washes out the pre-2017 slice).
-For an asset with limited or no pre-2017 gain, not electing may be better (the historic cost basis already gives a low chargeable amount).
+Schedule 11 paragraph 3 makes the election available "to a disposal made by the individual": it is per-disposal, not portfolio-wide.
+You can elect for one disposal and not another, depending on whether the rebasing improves the CGT outcome for that specific sale.
+For an asset with substantial pre-2017 gains, electing helps (it washes out the pre-2017 slice).
+For one with limited or no pre-2017 gain, not electing may be better, because the historic cost basis already gives a low chargeable amount.

 Worked example: an eligible non-dom and a Lisbon commercial property

-Take a hypothetical eligible non-dom, Mr Almeida (carried forward from the TRF page).
-UK-resident since 2008-09; non-UK-domiciled throughout; made active s.809B claims in multiple years 2017-18 to 2024-25 (so condition 5 satisfied).
+Take a hypothetical eligible non-dom, Mr Almeida.
+UK-resident since 2008-09; non-UK-domiciled throughout; made active s.809B claims in multiple years 2017-18 to 2024-25 (so condition 5 is satisfied).
 He owns offshore investments including a non-UK situs commercial property in Lisbon, acquired in 2010 for £400,000.

 Condition analysis.
 Condition 1: held on 5 April 2017, yes (acquired 2010).
 Condition 2: disposing in 2026-27, yes (on or after 6 April 2025).
 Condition 3: not UK-situs at any time 6 March 2024 to 5 April 2025, yes (Lisbon commercial property is Portuguese-situs throughout).
 Condition 4: not UK-domiciled in any pre-2025-26 tax year, yes (Portuguese domicile-of-origin, never elected UK domicile).
 Condition 5: active s.809B claim in 2017-18 to 2024-25, yes (multiple years).
 All five conditions satisfied; the rebasing election is available for this disposal.